royalghost/mysqldockerdemo/README.md

-# Running MySQL in a docker
+# Running MySQL Server with a docker

 Running MySQL community edition server in a docker container

 # Purpose
-Demonstrate the purpose of using Docker in running database
+Demonstrate the purpose of using Docker container to deploy a database

-# Creating Docker πImage
+# Creating Docker Image
 ## Clone this repo
 ```git clone https://github.com/royalghost/mysqldockerdemo```